chaos-bodensee/lektor-JSminify/README.md

 JS minifier for Lektor that automatically minifies javascript files

 Uses [rjsmin](https://pypi.org/project/rjsmin/)  and looks for .js files, minifying them as part of the build process.
+It only rebuilds when it's needed (file changed or the config changed).
+When starting the the development server it watchs the files for changes in the background and rebuilds them when needed.

 ## Installing